 Consultation is key to the Municipal Class EA planning process and opportunities to share information will be offered throughout the study.
-A webmap and survey are currently available on this webpage for you to identify and comment on specific areas within the study area.
-Additional opportunities to review study information and to provide your feedback will be provided as the study progresses.
+Opportunities to review study information and to provide your feedback will be provided as the study progresses.

 How can I reach the study team?

 Should you have any comments or questions, and/or wish to receive future notifications regarding this study, please email the study team (EastSideTS@peterborough.ca) or contact:

 Senior Project Manager